The police response to the Uvalde shooting was riddled with failures, a new DOJ report says

 ''The actions of the responding officers, combined with the 'heroic' storyline that started with (a spokesperson for the Texas Department of Public Safety) and continued the next day during the Governor's and director's news conference, dealt a serious blow to public confidence in local and state law enforcement,'' the report states.

-The city of Uvalde said in a statement that it had requested and fully cooperated with the federal investigation and had ''already implemented changes in leadership, new personnel, new training, and new equipment.''
+The city of Uvalde said in a statement that it had requested the federal investigation and fully cooperated with it and had ''already implemented changes in leadership, new personnel, new training, and new equipment.''

 The report intentionally omits the identity of the gunman or any explanation of a possible motive.
 But it does include page-long remembrances of each of the victims, including 10-year-old Jose Flores Jr., who loved cars and the Houston Astros, and Amerie Jo Garza, who on the morning of the shooting had celebrated her appointment to the honor roll.